Table of contents

 History Of Macau

-In 1887 the city of Macau become Portuguese territory, however the first sight of Portugese influence came in 1557 when Macau was leased to Portugal as a trading post in exchange for a annual rent.
+In 1887 the city of Macau become Portuguese colony however the first sight of Portugese influence came in 1557 when Macau was leased to Portugal as a trading post in exchange for a annual rent.

 Macau stayed in Chinese hands until the 1887 takeover by the Portuguese.
 In 1999 it was handed back by China and was the last European territory in Asia to be handed back.